ICC United Kingdom Annual Arbitration & ADR Conference: the boundaries of influence in arbitration, 23 & 24 October 2024

 The ongoing impact of sanctions on arbitration

-The impact of sanctions and Russian “countersanctions” on arbitration agreements and arbitration proceedings continues to give rise to complexity, particularly given the absence of established law.
 This panel aims to address UK and EU sanctions legislation and the effect of the 2020 amendments to the Russian Arbitrazh Procedural Code (APC) to grant exclusive jurisdiction to Russian courts over disputes arising from foreign sanctions and involving sanctioned persons.
 The panel will also focus on the scope and effect of the statutory protections on disputes submitted to arbitration.

 Charles Claypoole, Partner, Latham & Watkins